 - In 2014, 69.4% of single mothers were employed.

-Full-day childcare and preschool programs, along with before/after school and summer care options are a life-line for working parents who want their children to receive quality care in a safe, nurturing and social environment.
+Full-day childcare and preschool programs, along with before and after school and summer care options are a life-line for working parents who want their children to receive quality care in a safe, nurturing and social environment.

-If you’re looking to grow your early childhood education career at U-GRO Learning Centres, see our current job openings and apply on our Career page.
+If you’re looking to grow your early childhood education career at U-GRO Learning Centres, see our current job openings and apply on our website.